ahmadWattadSh/ahmadWattadSh/README.md

 - 👋 Hi, I’m Ahmad Wattad
 - 👀 I’m interested in Hi-Tech
-- 🌱 I’m currently learning full-Stack-Java.
+- 🌱 I Finished learning full-Stack-Java.

 <!---
 ahmadWattadSh/ahmadWattadSh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.